gguerrero/mixingpanel/README.md

 ```

 This config is based on the [official mixpanel configuration](https://mixpanel.com/help/reference/javascript-full-api-reference#mixpanel.set_config),
-you can have a look at the accepted options.
+you can have a look at the allowed options.

-Once the you have your initializer installed you may want to change options:
+Once you have your initializer installed you may want to change options:

 ```ruby
 Mixingpanel.configure do |config|